-After the first six months of the year, sales totaled EUR 32.1 million, an increase of 77.3 per cent over the same period last year.
-Operating earnings before interest and taxes amounted to negative EUR 3.6 million compared to a minor profit of EUR 0.1 million in the same period of the previous year.
+After the first six months of the year, sales totalled 32.1 million euros, an increase of 77.3 per cent over the same period last year.
+Operating earnings before interest and taxes amounted to negative EUR 3.6 million compared to a minor profit of 0.1 million euros in the same period of the previous year.

 “In the first half of the year, we were able to continue growing in a weak market environment and gain new customers,” says Jürgen Pampel, Chairman of the Board of Management of Voltabox AG.
 “Nevertheless, temporary effects have recently impacted our profitability.”

 – ADVERTISEMENT –

 On August 12, the Management Board of Voltabox AG announced an adjustment to its sales and earnings forecast for the 2019 financial year.
 The main reasons are the partial postponement of a major order to the American subsidiary Voltabox of Texas (where mobile phone masts were to be equipped with Li-Ion batteries) until 2020 and the conversion of an important cell supplier to the latest technology, which will lead to a temporary interruption of production in some areas at Voltabox.